-The Rock of Cashel is one of Ireland's most spectacular archaeological sites.
-The 'Rock' is a prominent green hill, banded with limestone outcrops.
-It rises from a grassy plain on the edge of the town and bristles with ancient fortifications.
-Sturdy walls circle an enclosure that contains a complete round tower, a 13th-century Gothic cathedral and the finest 12th-century Romanesque chapel in Ireland, home to some of the land's oldest frescoes.
+The Rock of Cashel is one of Ireland's most spectacular archaeological sites, a prominent green hill, banded with limestone outcrops, rising from a grassy plain and bristling with ancient fortifications.
+Sturdy walls circle an enclosure containing a complete round tower, a 13th-century Gothic cathedral and the finest 12th-century Romanesque chapel in Ireland, home to some of the land's oldest frescoes.

 The word 'cashel' is an anglicised version of the Irish word caiseal, meaning 'fortress' (related to the English 'castle', from the Latin castellum).
-In the 4th century the Rock of Cashel was chosen as a base by the Eóghanachta clan from Wales, who went on to conquer much of Munster and become kings of the region.
+In the 4th century, the Rock of Cashel was chosen as a base by the Eóghanachta clan from Wales, who went on to conquer much of Munster and become kings of the region.
 For some 400 years it rivalled Tara as a centre of power in Ireland.
 The clan was associated with St Patrick, hence the Rock's alternative name of St Patrick's Rock.
 In the 10th century, the Eóghanachta lost possession of the rock to the O'Brien (or Dál gCais) tribe under Brian Ború's leadership.
 In 1101, King Muircheartach O'Brien presented the Rock to the Church to curry favour with the powerful bishops and to end secular rivalry over possession of the Rock with the Eóghanachta, by now known as the MacCarthys.

 Call ahead for details of guided tours.